project-origin/.github/.github/ISSUE_TEMPLATE/rfc-template.md

 ---

----
-name: RFC template
-about: Fill in this template and you are on your way to submit an RFC to the Project Origin working group.
-title: "[RFC]000 - Issue title"
-labels: RFC
-assignees: ''
----
 # 000-Template

 ### Note: This template for creating RFCs has been adapted from the template used in the [Energy Track and Trace](https://github.com/Energy-Track-and-Trace) project.